hugotb88/EmailNotificationService/README.md

 ## Three ways to configure a CONSUMER GROUP

+Remember that to scale an app, you should not create more consumer instances than partition instances.

+Number of Consumers <= Number of partitions in your topic. \
+Other way the extra instances will be `_idle_`

 1. In the Kafka Listener `@KafkaListener(topics="product-created-events-topic", groupId = "product-created-events") //For Consumer Groups`